An Efficient Genus Algorithm Based on Graph Rotations: Results on Specific Graphs

-Significant interest has surrounded the genus of the Gray graph (it happens to be 7), which has been addressed in a dedicated study \cite{gray_graph_genus_seven}.
+Additionally, significant interest has surrounded the genus of the Gray graph (it happens to be 7), which has been addressed in a dedicated study \cite{gray2005}.
 Most existing algorithms, except \textsc{multi\_genus}, require over 42 hours to compute the genus of similar graphs, whereas \textsc{PAGE} achieves the same result in just a few minutes.

-\section{Progressive Refinement of Genus Bounds}
+\subsection{Progressive Refinement of Genus Bounds}

-Some graphs are so large it is not feasible to compute their exact genus.
-In practice, it is often also not needed to find an exact genus.
-For cases where it suffices to have an embedding within some error tolerance of the fewest holes, \textsc{PAGE} outputs genus bounds that narrow with increasing iterations.
+For large graphs, an exact genus is often infeasible and unnecessary in practice.
+For cases where it suffices to have an embedding within some error tolerance of the fewest handles, \textsc{PAGE} outputs genus bounds that narrow with increasing iterations. \begin{theorem} For any graph $G$ with genus $g$, \textsc{PAGE} computes two monotone sequences of integers

-\begin{theorem} For any connected multigraph $G(V, E)$ with $m$ edges, $n$ vertices, and unknown non-fixed genus $g$, \textsc{PAGE} computes two integer sequences $g_k$ and $G_k$ satisfying with $g_k, G_k$ computed in runtime $\mathcal{O}(((n-1)!/k/(n-k)!)^{n/3 - k})$ for $k > 0$ and in constant time using the formulas for $k = 0$.
-In other words, the sequence of lower bounds $g_k$ and sequence of upper bounds $G_k$ converge to the genus $g$ after $\ell/6$ iterations with intermediate absolute error bounded by $\ell/6 - k$. \end{theorem}

-An example of a huge graph that is impractical to embed optimally is the (6,12) cage graph.
-It consists of 7812 vertices, 23436 edges, and an automorphism group of nearly 6 billion elements.
-Nonetheless, \textsc{PAGE} can still progressively narrow down the genus range.
-We established bounds for the genus of the (6,12) cage graph between 5860 and 7810 before encountering memory limitations.

-To show the approach generalizes well, we applied it to large graph families from earlier in the paper, establishing these genus bounds within 15 minutes.